admurali/logging-express-mw/README.md

 ## Logging - Advanced Configuration

-The logging middleware uses winston.
-In your server code before you initialize this module you can pass a configuration object to customize logging level, format  and types of log transports to use.
+The logging middleware uses *winston*.
+Before you initialize this module, you can pass a configuration object to customize logging level, format, and types of log transports.

 | Name          | Default                |  Description    |
 | ------------- | ---------------------- | --------------- |